 Assets in Jira Service Management is a Premium and Enterprise only feature.
-It is compatible only with company-managed projects.

 Assets in Jira Service Management is a feature within Jira Service Management that allows team to track their assets, configuration items, and resources to understand and visualise the critical relationships between applications, services, their underlying infrastructure, and other key dependencies.
 Learn more about Assets in Jira Service Management.

 We recommend building integrations with JSM Assets using Atlassian Forge.
 For more information on how to integrate with Assets using Forge, see: Importing Third Party data into Assets using Forge.

 A REST API is a service that runs on a host system.
 It allows a user to configure their computer to communicate directly with that host system, so that user can connect their computer to the host and perform actions programatically instead of using the standard graphical user interface.

 REST APIs use the standard HTTP protocol found in web browsers, along with an information framework called REST that describes how the information will be formatted and what tasks can be completed.

 Information is changed or retrieved using a “call” that passes a command to the host system.
 The call tells the host system what information to change, and often includes some authentication information to keep the data secure.

 There are two different ways to use the Assets REST API to get and modify data in Assets in Jira Service Management:

 For a sample JSON file that can be used to create your structure and mapping, please see the Example object schema and mapping.

 The Imports REST API is currently unable to create reference types, users, groups, or statuses.
 If you want to programmatically create reference types, users, groups, or statuses, you will have to use the Assets REST API exclusively.